SchapiroLabor/KBestak_Lab-rotation/README.md

-# Lab-rotation in Computational biomedicine - image analysis with a focus on stitching and registration
+# Lab-rotation in Spatial omics - image analysis with a focus on stitching and registration

-I joined the group as a part of a mandatory student internship within the Working in Biosciences course as part of my Molecular Biosciences master with the major in Systems biology on February 1.
-2022. and my rotation lasted until April 14.
-2022.

 ### Nextflow and MCMICRO setup on a Windows machine
 Detailed instructions: https://www.nextflow.io/blog/2021/setup-nextflow-on-windows.html